Mentors4EDU/New-Field/README.md

   <img width="55%" height="55%" src="https://i.imgur.com/QT6yU01.gif">
 </p>

 Anyways, I think applying these sequential techniques mathematically into Quantum Cryptography to create recursive post-Quantum hardware key encryption is the way to go.
-I also think these types of formalities offer insight into resursive and sequential hashing for Qubit based processing.
+I also think these types of formalities offer insight into recursive and sequential hashing for Qubit based processing.
 #### The above table equation is obviously based off the original non-integer sequence of 4n!/(2!)^n